renanthera/simc-wiki/HowToBuild.md

 ### Alternative way using command line QMake with simulationcraft.pro
   * Install Visual Studio and Qt as above
-  * Once your Qt version is installed, open a developer command prompt for it (shortcut in start menu), for example `Qt 5.8 64-bit for Desktop (MSVC 2015)`.
+  * Once your Qt version is installed, open a developer command prompt for it (shortcut in start menu), for example `Qt 5.8 64-bit for Desktop (MSVC 2017)`.
   * In the command prompt, navigate to `your_simc_source_dir`.
   * In `your_simc_source_dir`, issue the command
     * `qmake -r -tp vc -spec win32-msvc<version> simulationcraft.pro`, where **\<version>** is your Visual Studio version (e.g., 2017).
+    * Note that for newer Qt versions the `<version>` may be omitted from the command
     * Output should look something like `Reading <your_simc_source_dir>/lib/lib.pro` (similarly for `gui` and `cli`).
   * Open the generated `simulationcraft.sln` in `your_simc_source_dir` with Visual Studio.
     * Three solutions are available, `Simulationcraft Engine`, which is the core library, `Simulationcraft CLI`, which is the command line client (i.e., simc.exe), and `Simulationcraft GUI`, which is the graphical user interface (i.e., Simulationcraft.exe).